 - 1. Introduction: Provide a brief overview of how you implemented your legislative plan, including who you met, for how long, and what you hoped to accomplish [1 to 2 paragraphs] - 2.
 What Worked Well: Identify specific skills and strategies from your advocacy plan that you implemented effectively.
 Provide 2 or 3 "verbatim examples" of some of the lines that you used that were particularly educational or persuasive.
 Also provide examples of challenges that arose, for instance, questions or comments that you were not expecting and how you responded to them.
 [1 to 3 pages] - 3.
-Lessons Learned: Identify advocacy skills or strategies that you had difficulty implementing and analyze why they did not work so well (refer back to the textbook or other readings that informed your original advocacy plan).
+Lessons Learned: Identify advocacy skills or strategies that you had difficulty implementing and analyze why they did not work so well (refer back to the textbook

+- or other readings that informed your original advocacy plan).
 Describe what you would do differently in the future to address these concerns.
 [1 to 3 pages] - 4.
-Ethical Issue (this section is required for MSW students, but not BSW students): Identify an ethical issue that arose during the course of your legislative advocacy experience.
+Ethical Issue Identify an ethical issue that arose during the course of your legislative advocacy experience.
 Analyze the issue using the NASW Code of Ethics and the model for managing ethical issues that presented in class.
 [1 to 2 pages] - 5.
-Organizational Involvement/Leadership (this section is required for MSW students, but not BSW students): Describe the process of assisting in the organization and planning of the trip to Advocacy Day.
+Organizational Involvement/Leadership: Describe the process of assisting in the organization and planning of the trip to Advocacy Day.
 You are expected to be at the SWEAT meetings once a month and to take an active role in implementing the trip.

-BSW students will be given extra credit for the same involvement.
 Explain how you were involved.
 What are the strengths and weaknesses of the logistics of this trip?
 How can it be better planned in 2012?
-[1 to 2 pages]

-6. References (APA format)
+[1 to 2 pages] - 6.
+References (APA format)

-Evaluation Criteria: (a) Clear, concise overview of implementing the legislative plan; (b) Level of insight and reflection on what worked well and lessons learned; (c) Accurate examples of advocacy skills and strategies that were employed; (d) Analysis of ethical issue, including accurate application of relevant ethical principles and standards (MSW students only); (e) Level of insight and reflection on the mentoring process, strengths, and learning needs (this last item is for MSW students only).
+Evaluation Criteria: (a) Clear, concise overview of implementing the legislative plan; (b) Level of insight and reflection on what worked well and lessons learned; (c) Accurate examples of advocacy skills and strategies that were employed; (d) Analysis of ethical issue, including accurate application of relevant ethical principles and standards; (e) Level of insight and reflection on the mentoring process, strengths, and learning needs Due Date April 20th.
+Worth 25% of grade.